Determination of Majorana type-phases from the time evolution of lepton numbers: Considerations when the lightest neutrino is massless

 Next, we investigate the time evolution of lepton number when the lightest neutrino is massless, as in Eqs.(\ref{eq:normalhiermassless}-\ref{eq:inverthiermassless}).
 From Eq.(\ref{eq:lightestneutrinomassN}), for the normal hierarchy case, the second-order time derivative of the total lepton number is related to the combination of the two non-vanishing masses;

 Then we can rewrite the second-order time derivatives of the electron, muon, and tauon lepton numbers of Eqs.(\ref{eq:timederivative3}-\ref{eq:timederivative4}) as,

 The second-order time derivative for the normal hierarchy in Eq.(\ref{eq:timederivativeNormalmassless1}) can be used to determine one of the Majorana like-phases; $\gamma_1-\beta_1$.
-The other two Majorana type-phases, $\gamma_i-\beta_i (i=1,2)$,can be determined through Eq.(\ref{eq:relMt}) by knowing the arguments of the quartet in Eq.(\ref{eq:quartetBeta21}).
+The other two Majorana type-phases, $\gamma_i-\beta_i$ $(i=2,3)$, can be determined through Eq.(\ref{eq:relMt}) by knowing the arguments of the quartets in Eqs.(\ref{eq:quartetBeta21})-(\ref{eq:quartetGamma31}).
 This allows us to learn of the orientation of triangle 3 in Fig.\ref{fig:tripletriangles}.
 Alternatively, with the three second-order time derivatives of Eqs.(\ref{eq:timederivativeNormalmassless1})-(\ref{eq:timederivativeNormalmassless3}) one can determine three Majorana type-phases $\gamma_i-\beta_i (i=1-3)$.

 In the inverted hierarchy case $m_3$ is the lightest neutrino mass and the second-order time derivative of the total lepton number becomes,

 The major difference between the normal hierarchy of Eq.(\ref{eq:m1=0}) and the inverted hierarchy of Eq.(\ref{eq:lm3=0}) is the last mass multiplied by PMNS matrix term.
 This modifies the second-order time derivatives to become,